Torn disc prevention and treatment

 While no one can avoid aging, there are certain things a person can do to promote a healthy spine and avoid painful symptoms of a torn disc.
 Those who are concerned about disc health should try the following lifestyle changes:

 - Eat a healthy diet, rich in omega-3s

 - Avoid occupations that require heavy lifting or constant twisting, bending or sitting

-If an individual has already developed a torn disc, a number of treatment options are available.
+If a torn disc has already developed, a number of treatment options are available.
 Most physicians begin treatment for this spinal condition through conservative means, such as over-the-counter pain medications and physical therapy.
-If these methods prove ineffective, a physician may recommend surgery.
-The minimally invasive, outpatient procedures performed by the orthopedic specialists at Laser Spine Institute have a higher success rate than open back surgery, without the lengthy recovery time.
+This allows the spine to lengthen and stretch, allowing the disc the space to heal.

 While this is a common method of treatment for mildly torn discs, more severely torn discs may require surgical treatment.